Semi Truck Accident Lawyer

 Another reason for serious damages after a semi truck accident is the amount of time it takes for these large trucks to stop.
 For example, if a semi truck or tractor-trailer was traveling at 40 mph and started to break the exact same moment as a standard vehicle, it would take the semi truck 45 feet longer to come to a complete stop.
 A passenger vehicle needs about 306 feet to stop after braking while a tractor-trailer needs about 525 feet.

-How to Pass on a Two-Lane Road
+How to Pass on a Two-Lane Road to Avoid a Car Crash

 - Be aware of traffic and lane markings.
 A solid line indicates that a driver must stay in the lane.
 When the line turns to a single dotted yellow line, it is safe to pass so long as traffic permits.

 - Check other conditions around you before attempting to pass.
-For example, tunnels, bridges, sharp turns, driveways, animals, bad weather conditions or anything else that could possible create a hazard for you to pass.
+For example, tunnels, bridges, sharp turns, driveways, animals, bad weather conditions or anything else that could possibly create a hazard for you to pass.

 - Ensure there is enough space for you to pass around other traffic.
 Look ahead into the other lane and make note of any oncoming vehicles.
 If you have any hesitation, DO NOT PASS.

 - Know what the speed limit is and if you have enough time to pass without going over the speed limit.
-If the slow moving vehicle in front of you is moving no slower than 15 mph under the speed limit, it may be best to wait.
+If the slow-moving vehicle in front of you is moving no slower than 15 mph under the speed limit, it may be best to wait.

 - If you come to the conclusion it is safe to pass, do so in a manner that is safe for everyone.
 For example, accelerate slowly, use your turn signal, smoothly pass, use your turn signal to re-enter the lane.